Advansoftware/sails-mui-npm/README.md

+# Sails Front
-# This template components with sailsjs aplication and beercss framework used material you Design
+This template components with sailsjs aplication and beercss framework used material you Design
 # Sails

 a [Sails v1](https://sailsjs.com) application